bnasr/hazer/cran-comments.md

 Status: 0 NOTE

 ## Dependencies
-This package extensively depends on the GDAL engine and rgdal, shiny and plotly R packages.
+This package extensively depends on the jpeg R packages.
-Installing it from the GitHub repository may need manual installation of GDAL and other R packages.